karpathy/llm.c/README.md

 Currently, I am working on:

-- direct CUDA implementation, which will be significantly faster and probably come close to PyTorch.
-- speed up the CPU version with SIMD instructions, AVX2 on x86 / NEON on ARM (e.g. Apple Silicon).
+- optimize the CUDA implementation to compete with PyTorch
+- lower the precision from fp32 to mixed precision training
+- reproduce the GPT-2 training run (data, evals)
-- more modern architectures, e.g. Llama2, Gemma, etc.
+- more modern architectures, Llama 2, Gemma, Mistral, etc.

 I'd like this repo to only maintain C and CUDA code.
-Ports of this repo to other programming languages are very welcome, but should be done in separate repos, and I am very happy to link to them below in the "notable forks" section, just like I did in [llama2.c notable forks](https://github.com/karpathy/llama2.c/tree/master?tab=readme-ov-file#notable-forks).
+Ports of this repo to other languages are very welcome, but should be done in separate repos, and then I am happy to link to them below in the "notable forks" section, just like I did in [llama2.c notable forks](https://github.com/karpathy/llama2.c/tree/master?tab=readme-ov-file#notable-forks).

 ## quick start